spietkun/IGA-intelligent-graphic-assistent/README.md

 - file with relation between wallpapers and keys and directory with wallpapers can be created by **IGA** **header** contains short description and license **IGAman** - manpage for IGA
+All of the files need to be in the directory where the IGA.sh is located.

 ### Manpage